tkn-tub/IRS_Rejuvenation/README.md

 - `IRS_config.mlx`: This code configures the IRS to evaluate a circular illuminated area around the MU; as depicted in Fig. 3.
 This code also computes the path loss and the SNR in the link AP-IRS-MU as observed by the MU.

-- `IRS_802_11ad.mlx`: This file implements the full communication pipeline in the link AP-IRS-MU as follows from Fig. 2.
+- `IRS_802_11ad.mlx`: This file implements the entire communication pipeline in the link AP-IRS-MU as follows from Fig. 2.
-This code also evaluates the SNR and the packet error rate (PER) at the MU position.
+This code also evaluates the SNR and the packet error rate (PER) with the MU position.

-Besides, within the current directory there are the following folders:
+Besides, within the current directory, there are the following folders:

 - Folder 802.11ad_functions: This folder contains functions needed to implement the communication pipeline in Fig. 2.
 - Folder AoI_functios: This folder contains the code to evaluate the average peak age of information metric (PAoI).